 Skip to Content

-Configure a Linux Private Agent
+Configure a Linux Jitterbit private agent

 Overview

-These are the instructions on configuring a Linux Private Agent on Debian and RPM Linux distributions.
+These are the instructions on configuring a Linux private agent on Debian and RPM Linux distributions.

-For additional information on Linux Private Agents, see these resources:
+For additional information on Linux private agents, see these resources:

 Important

-Harmony Private Agents installed on Microsoft Azure servers require a reduced agent heartbeat interval.
+Jitterbit private agents installed on Microsoft Azure servers require a reduced agent heartbeat interval.

-Harmony Private Agents cannot be started without completing the configuration step.
+Jitterbit private agents cannot be started without completing the configuration step.

 Caution